William E. Miller (soldier, born 1836): Personal life

 On October 23, 1856, Miller married Elizabeth "Betsy" Ann Hocker.
 Together they had two children, Caroline and Elizabeth (Lizzie).
 Betsy died of typhoid in 1859 at the age of 24 before the Civil War began.
 His daughter Lizzie died in 1862 during the war.

 In 1868, following the Civil War, Miller married for a second time, to Anna Depui Bush.
 Together they moved to Carlisle, Pennsylvania, where Miller began a hardware business on North Hanover Street, which he continued in until 1898.
 Miller was active in local politics, and served as the Chair of the Democratic committee in 1877 and 1888, and Burgess of Carlisle in 1882 and 1883.
 In 1894 his wife Anna died and Miller never remarried.
 That same year, he served as the president of the Carlisle Board of Health, a position he held for four years.
 In 1898 he was elected to the Pennsylvania State Senate as a Democrat, serving from 1899 to 1902.
 Following his stint in the State Senate, Miller sold fire insurance.

 Miller was also an active force in creating the Hamilton Library Association, which was the forerunner to the Cumberland County Historical Society.
 To this organization he donated many artifacts from the Civil War, and served as secretary of its library until 1918.

-Miller died on December 10, 1919, and is buried at Gettysburg National Cemetery.
+Miller died at his home in Carlisle on December 10, 1919, and is buried at Gettysburg National Cemetery.